-Tensegrity triplex contains six nodes denoted as $n_i$ lying in two parallel planes.
-It is build from six base cables with lengths denoted as l, three cross cables with lengths denoted as s and three struts with lengths denoted as s.
-The module height is denoted as s and base cables create two bases, in which a circle of radius s can be described on.
-If needed, the schematics of nodes and elements is presented in Figure 4a for better understanding of the system.
+The tensegrity triplex contains six nodes denoted as n_i lying in two parallel planes.
+It is built from six base cables with lengths denoted as l, three cross cables with lengths denoted as s, and three struts with lengths denoted as b.
+The module height is denoted as h and base cables create two bases, in which a circle of radius r can be described.
+If needed, the schematics of nodes and elements are presented in Fig. 4a for a better understanding of the system.